How Johan Cruyff reinvented modern football at Barcelona

 The forefather to arguably the greatest club and national teams ever.
 That’s quite some legacy to have.

 This feature originally appeared in the September 2013 issue of FourFourTwo.
-Subscribe!
+Subscribe today!